satpalsr/sdk/docs/server.audiomanager.unregisteraudio.md

 </td><td>

-The audio instance to unregister.
+The audio instance to pause and unregister.

 </td></tr>